 Adobe Stock still image preview assets are automatically replaced with the full-resolution, non-watermarked version when you purchase a license.

 You can share Motion Graphics templates through Creative Cloud libraries.
-Ensure that you have the latest version of Desktop application installed on your computer.
+Ensure that you have the latest version of Creative Cloud desktop app installed on your computer.

-You can check for available updates in the Desktop application.
-All the Motion Graphics templates are displayed as updates in the Desktop application.
+You can check for app available updates in Creative Cloud desktop app.
+All the Motion Graphics templates are displayed as updates in the desktop app.

 You can check for updates manually by following these steps: